 Julie writes creative non-fiction stories that regularly appear in Australian magazines and newspapers.
-Her forthcoming collection, Tender, stories that lean into kindness will be published by MediaCom in 2019.
+Her collection, Tender, stories that lean into kindness is published and sold by MediaCom.

 A regular contributor to the The Sunday Age and Eureka Street, Julie was runner up for the Victorian Writers Centre Grace Marion Wilson Emerging Writer’s prize for non-fiction in 2015.
 Julie is a graduate of Professional Writing and Editing at RMIT.
 To view a complete list of Julie’s publications click here.